 It is recommended that applicants to the BIPJ courses have either completed an undergraduate course of studies or are currently enrolled in undergraduate university studies.
 If an applicant has no university experience, it is recommended that they have been involved in pursuits that have equipped them to think critically about texts and to express themselves in writing.

 It should be noted that the courses are taught entirely in English and extensive writing is required.
 It is recommended that applicants be proficient in speaking and writing English.

 The application deadline is September 5 for the Fall semester course which begins in mid-September and ends mid-December.

-The application deadline is February 1 for the Spring semester course which begins the last week of January and ends in early May.
+The application deadline is January 10 for the Spring semester course which begins in the 16th of January and ends in early May.

-The application deadline is April 15 for the May Intensive which is conducted in the last two weeks of May.
+The application deadline is April 15 for the Summer (May) Intensive which is conducted in the last two weeks of May (15-26/5/2023).
 The Cost of the Summer Intensive includes tuition ( $990) for 6 Credits (for Audit or Credit) and local costs ($1300) (double room in the guest house, two meals per day during weekdays, and local transportation to field sites).
 Note that preliminary reading and essays are required before the beginning of the Summer Intensive residency, so application should be made well in advance.

 The BIPJ seeks to include and support those who have traditionally be excluded from academic discussions.